July 26, 2022:

 Defense of property rights and rural independence is a huge issue in Maine.
-Well-heeled politically connected preservationist activists and government agencies have for decades been collaborating, openly campaigning, and lobbying for a Greenline park takeover of private property throughout rural northern New England.
+Well-heeled politically connected preservationist activists and government agencies have for decades been collaborating, off and on openly campaigning, and lobbying for a Greenline park takeover of private property throughout rural northern New England.
 They want to eliminate the natural resources industries and private homes, which they hate, across enormous areas they want controlled in a primitive state.
-The campaign appeals to those seeking to line their pockets as political insiders and/or emotionally overcome with scenic imagery as an excuse to harm other people, all without regard to basic ethics.
+The campaign appeals to those seeking to line their pockets as political insiders, and/or to those emotionally overcome with scenic imagery as an excuse to harm other people, all without regard to basic ethics.

 There have already been several attempts to take over parts or most of Washington County, including plans and a campaign for an enormous National Park displacing the people.
-They were stopped only with great effort and personal loss, with people's lives torn apart for years at a time.
+They were stopped in the past only with great effort and personal loss, with people’s lives torn apart for years at a time.
+The National Park Service lobby is now back again with a Federal law for an enormous National Heritage Area across Washington and Hancock counties, once again deceptively promoted to hide the legislative powers and mandates, and their political implementation.

 Some Recent Highlights